 The journey to joining ISIS

-Abaaoud is believed to have joined ISIS in Syria after traveling from Belgium, according to Guy Van Vlierden, the editor of a blog on Belgian foreign fighters called emmejihad.
-Younes, now 15, came with him, becoming the youngest Belgian jihadi in Syria, CNN has learned.
+Abaaoud is believed to have joined ISIS in Syria in early 2014 after traveling from Belgium, according to Guy Van Vlierden, the editor of “emmejihad,” a blog on Belgian foreign fighters.
+At some point, his younger 13-year-old brother joined him there becoming the youngest Belgian jihadi in Syria.
 According to Vlierden, Abaaoud developed ties to a Libyan ISIS brigade called Al-Battar.
 In Syria, Abaaoud became known by the fighting names Abou Omar al Soussi and Abu Omar al Belgiki.

-In March 2014, the video and photo files on one of Abaaoud's cell phones were obtained by the journalist Etienne Huver from sources in a Syrian refugee camp on the Turkish border.
-In a report Huver filed for the Belgian news channel RTBF, Abaaoud is seen driving a car dragging the corpses of Free Syrian Army fighters.
+In March 2014, the video and photo files on one of Abaaoud’s cell phones was obtained by the journalist Etienne Huver from sources in a Syrian refugee camp on the Turkish border.
+In a report Huver filed for the Belgian news channel RTBF, Abaaoud is seen driving a car dragging the corpses of Free Syria army fighters.

 In Dabiq magazine, Abaaoud acknowledged that “a brother had taken video footage of some of us before a battle, but his camera got lost and was later sold by a murtadd (a lapsed Muslim) to a Western journalist.”

-Abaaoud's family in Belgium told Belgian media that, after hearing nothing from him after he traveled to Syria, they received word in October he had been killed in fighting.
+Abaaoud’s family in Belgium, after hearing nothing from Abaaoud after he traveled to Syria, received word in October he had been killed in fighting, they revealed in interviews with the Belgian media.
 Belgian counterterrorism officials believe he faked his own death so he could travel more easily to Europe to coordinate the plot.